ubarsc/pyshepseg/README.md

 as examples of how to write scripts which use the package.
 In addition, they can also be used directly for simple segmentation tasks.

-The `test_pyshepseg.py` script is a wrapper around the basic usage.
-The `test_pyshepseg_tiling.py` script is a warpper around the tiled segmentation for large rasters.
+The `test_pyshepseg.py` script is a wrapper around the basic in-memory usage.
+The `test_pyshepseg_tiling.py` script is a wrapper around the tiled segmentation for large rasters.